Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/13-Reactive-ProgrammingPt.3/Lesson13.md

 MVVM works especially well with RxSwift/RxCocoa because these Rx frameworks have built-in functionality that let's you bind Observables to UI components.

 <!-- TODO:
-- intro
-- examples -->
+- add an example -->

 ## In Class Activity II (30 min)